Leucine: Food Sources & Health Benefits

 Leucine

-Amino acids are the crucial regulators of protein synthesis.
-Leucine is one of the three branched-chain amino acids (BCAAs) and one of the nine essential amino acids (EAAs).
-Leucine comprises approximately 40% of the free essential amino acids in blood plasma, along with valine and isoleucine.
 Although several isolated amino acids can stimulate protein synthesis, leucine has a potent effect.
 Leucine can also regulate cellular processes such as protein synthesis, tissue regeneration, and metabolism.
-Therefore, leucine supplementation has been studied in various conditions such as ageing, muscle loss, protein or energy deprivation, obesity, and diabetes mellitus.
+Therefore, leucine supplementation has been studied in various conditions such as aging, muscle loss, protein or energy deprivation, obesity, and diabetes mellitus.

 Being an essential amino acid, our body can not synthesize it; hence has to be supplied externally.
-Some leucine-rich foods include beans, cottage cheese, sesame seeds, eggs, lentils, peanuts, spirulina, hemp and pumpkin seeds.
+Some leucine-rich foods include beans, cottage cheese, sesame seeds, eggs, lentils, peanuts, spirulina, hemp, and pumpkin seeds.

-Leucine Foods
+Leucine-Rich Foods

 1. Jowar: 12 g

-2. Cow’s Milk: 10.6 g
+2. Cow Milk: 10.6 g

 3. Whole Egg: 7.9 g